Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 1. Do not build images that run multiple containers.
 Each image should be running a specific task.
 These images can then communicate with each other and form a single application that runs multiple services.
 This makes it easy to scale each component independently.

 2. Do not store data or state in containers since containers are ephemeral.
-Always use external volumes or a caching service (e.g Redis) to store persistent information.
+Always store persistent information using external volumes or a caching service (e.g., Redis).

 3. Try to keep your images as lean and minimal as possible.
 You can find existing minimal images for Operating Systems, Databases, and other services.
 Only install the packages necessary to run your application.